Akatsuki667/holbertonschool-higher_level_programming/python-abc/README.md

 ### Instructions
 __Setting up the CountedIterator Class__:
-Define a class `CountedIterator`.
+- Define a class `CountedIterator`.
-In the constructor (__init__), initialize two attributes: the iterator object (using the `iter` function) and a counter to track the number of items iterated.
+- In the constructor (__init__), initialize two attributes: the iterator object (using the `iter` function) and a counter to track the number of items iterated.
-Provide a method `get_count` to return the current value of the counter.
+- Provide a method `get_count` to return the current value of the counter.

-Overriding the next Method:
+__Overriding the next Method__:
-Within the `CountedIterator` class, override the __next__ method.
+- Within the `CountedIterator` class, override the __next__ method.
-In this method, increment the counter each time the __next__ method is called.
+- In this method, increment the counter each time the __next__ method is called.
-Fetch the next item from the original iterator and return it.
+- Fetch the next item from the original iterator and return it.
 If there are no items left to iterate, the method should raise the `StopIteration` exception.

-Testing:
+__Testing__:
-Instantiate a `CountedIterator` object using a list or another iterable.
+- Instantiate a `CountedIterator` object using a list or another iterable.
-Iterate over items using a loop or manual calls to the __next__ method.
+- Iterate over items using a loop or manual calls to the __next__ method.
-Use the `get_count` method to retrieve and print the number of items that have been fetched.
+- Use the `get_count` method to retrieve and print the number of items that have been fetched.

 ### Expectation
 ```python3